Karumi/AndroidAudit/README.md

 * Do you have a properly configured *ignore file so IDE metadata files and other extraneous elements are not under version control?

-* Are third party libraries versioned in the repository rather than configured as an external dependency?
+* Are third party libraries versioned in the internal repository manager (Nexus, Artifactory, etc.) rather than configured as an external dependency?

 * Do you use sufficiently concise and descriptive commit messages?